rme28/Local-Windows-Save-to-Docker-Dedicated-Palworld-server/README.md

 ⚠️ **Warning**: This method only works if you play with at least one friend, as you will need to join their guild at the end.

+⚠️ **Warning**: I'd also like to remind you that it's important to make backups of your world before you do anything.

 Of course, remember to change the default ports and paths if needed.

 I want to clarify that I did not create anything; I simply adapted the work of others from GitHub and YouTube to suit my needs.